Apt-Intel/creds-api-backend/Docs/API Endpoints Implementation.md

 - Use the logger for consistent logging across the application.
 - Store sensitive information like API keys in the `.env` file.
 - Ensure proper error handling in controllers and middlewares.
-- Use the new middleware chain (dateNormalizationMiddleware, sortingMiddleware, sendResponseMiddleware) for consistent data processing and response handling.
+- Use the middleware chain (dateNormalizationMiddleware, sortingMiddleware, sendResponseMiddleware) for consistent data processing and response handling.
+- Clearly distinguish between v1 (consumer-facing) and internal routes and controllers.

 By following these guidelines and examples, new engineers can effectively implement and maintain API endpoints, routes, controllers, and middlewares in this application.

 ### 8. Current File Structure

-The following file structure represents the organization of the codebase, highlighting the key components related to API endpoint implementations:
+The following file structure represents the organization of the codebase, highlighting the key components like structure of controllers, middlewares and routes related to API endpoint implementations:

 ```
 project-root/